ctclostio/DnD-Game/GITHUB_SECRETS_SETUP.md

 - Never commit actual secret values to the repository
 - Use different secrets for production environments
 - Rotate secrets periodically for better security
-- The fallback values are only for backward compatibility and should not be relied upon
+- CI/CD will fail if these secrets are not configured - this is by design for security

 ## Related Security Improvements